 All children will be provided with a plastic box with a lid on it in which to put their books and belongings in.
 This box will be kept under their table.
 Please ensure that all stationery, coats, lunch boxes are labelled.
 Pupils will not be allowed to share their belongings with other pupils.

-Children from Infants to 2nd Class will not need school bags.
-All they will need is their packed lunch.
-They will receive a folder with homework for the week in it on a Monday and they will return this folder to school on a Friday.
+Children from Infants to 2nd Class can bring school bags.
+They will need their packed lunch and they will receive a folder with homework in it daily.
+They will return this folder to school each day.

 Please ensure that all your child’s belongings are labelled and covered in plastic.